vitodb/containers/workspaces/README.md

 IMAGE_NAMESPACE=docker.io/glideinwms IMAGE_LABEL=sl7_latest-20240717-0328 GWMS_PATH=/myworkdir/ws-test/gwms/ podman-compose up -d
 ```

-There are also a script build locally all the GlideinWMS containers (the IMAGE_NAMESPACE variable is optional):
+There are also a script to build locally all the GlideinWMS containers (the IMAGE_NAMESPACE variable is optional):
 ```bash
 IMAGE_NAMESPACE=glideinwms ./build-all.sh
 ```